 Please do not send valuable cameras (disposable cameras work well).
 Spray cans, fireworks, knives, weapons, and pets are not allowed.
 Alcohol, weapons, tobacco, and drugs are prohibited and will result in the camper's immediate dismissal.
-Please do not bring electronic games, MP3 players, IPods, CD players, cell phones, DVD players, smart watches, etc. We are trying to provide an outdoor, community-based experience for all.
+Please do not bring electronic games, MP3 players, IPods, media and music streaming devices, cell phones, smart watches, etc. Any camera that has the ability to connect to phones, the internet or the cloud are not permitted.
+We are trying to provide an outdoor, community-based experience for all.
 Do not bring personal sports equipment.
 Camp is not responsible for lost or broken items, including personal sports equipment.
 If your camper does have any of these electronic or expensive items, the items will be kept in the office until check out.